Blocklist proxies with high sign-in failure rates

 Tor is open-source software used to enable anonymous communication and hide the location of end users.
 The software provides user anonymity, but it is often used by attackers to perform malicious activities.
 Okta enables admins to use Dynamic Zones to block IP addresses that are categorized as Tor anonymizer proxies (Tor exit nodes).

 Create a new Dynamic Zone for IPs that are categorized as Tor anonymizer proxies and block access.
-See Configure a Dynamic Zone to block anonymizer proxies.
+See Create and configure a Dynamic Zone.

 When the failed sign-in rate decreases to below 50%, the HealthInsight recommendation moves from the Incomplete tab to the Complete tab.
 This might take a few days after you configure the blocklist settings.

 Admins can run the following query in the System Log page, to view a list of all failed sign-in attempts that originated from IP addresses categorized as Tor anonymizer proxies.

 eventType eq "user.session.start" and outcome.result eq "FAILURE" and debugContext.debugData.proxyType eq "tor"